Updated 18 June 2022

 Released in the last quarter of 2019, MDG came out with a new line they call Flash Dice.
 And while the iridescent flakes inside are a lot coarser than any of the Chessex Borealis dice, they still create a wonderful shimmery effect that is perhaps just as stunning as Borealis Confetti.

-The Flash Dice are available in several colourways, but the ones most reminiscent of Chessex Borealis are the light blue with black ink set, or the clear with blue ink set.
+The Flash Dice are available in several colourways, but the ones most reminiscent of Chessex Borealis are the light blue or the clear with black ink set.
 The iridescent glitter flakes in the blue set have a pink-purple-orange-green shimmer, the flakes in the clear with blue set more of a blue-green-orange-yellow shimmer.

 HD Dice – Luminous Ro Chrome